Introduction

 Planning Sustainable Trips

-We ensure that our trips have the greatest possible positive impact on local residents and the destination, and a minimal impact on the climate.
+We take different actions to ensure that our trips have the greatest possible positive impact on local residents and the destination, and a minimal impact on the climate.
 To determine this, we measure the positive and negative effects of our clients’ travels.

 Making Positive Choices